 As Snopes reported in June 2021, Capt.
 Hanson Crockett Gregory took credit for putting the first hole in the center of the doughnut, although why he did that is up for debate.
 One legend is that he impaled a doughnut on the handles of the ship's wheel so he could have two hands free when a storm hit.

 Another (more likely) explanation was given to The Washington Post in an interview with Gregory when he was 85.
 He told the paper he cut the center of his mother's pastry out so it could more easily get an even fry and make it easier to digest.

 Either way, a historical photo of Gregory holding undoubtedly one of the first doughnuts with a hole in the middle shows the sea captain holding a pastry with a rather large hole:

 By the 1920s, doughnuts found enough popular demand that a Russian refugee named Adolph Levitt invented the first machine to mass produce the pastries in New York City.
 Did the increased popularity and automated production of doughnuts mean there were industry standards dictating the size of their holes?

-In a June 2018 piece about the photograph and the message in the sign Falasca is holding, Vox pointed to a 1918 poster showcasing a so-called doughnut girl, Salvation Army volunteer women who distributed the pastries to troops during World War I. In the poster, an American G.I. is holding a doughnut with a massive hole in the middle.
+In a June 2018 piece about the photograph and the message in the sign Falasca is holding, Vox pointed to a 1918 poster showcasing a so-called doughnut girl, one of the Salvation Army volunteer women who distributed the pastries to troops during World War I. In the poster, an American G.I. is holding a doughnut with a massive hole in the middle.
 A black-and-white photo featured by Smithsonian Magazine showing a real doughnut girl serving up pastries, however, shows doughnuts with much smaller holes.